 The interactive CD-ROM section, however, was just the opposite.
 It used a three-reviewer panel for each CD-ROM, and it was very rare that any of the three had anything good to say about any of the interactive CD-ROMs.
 You could pretty much guarantee at least one "Blech!" here.

 And finally, the children's section used feedback from actual children, with a summary from a regular reviewer.
 The children's panel and the main reviewer were weighted to give the overall rating, but even then, you'd be hard-pressed to find a "Blech!"

 All of this went out the window when the magazine repackaged itself as more staid and formal, going with a standard five-star scale (which has remained with the shift to Mac|Life).

 Edge magazine is one publication that, over the years, has attempted to stick to a rating system where a score of 5 should ideally be perceived as average, not negative.
-However, their mean score is definitely skewed closer to 7, simply because the magazine is more likely to review relatively polished high-profile games than the bargain-bin budget titles that would balance out the weighting the other way.
+However, their mean score is definitely skewed closer to 7, simply because the magazine is more likely to review relatively polished high-profile games than the bargain-bin budget titles (such as Phoenix Games) that would balance out the weighting the other way.
 Edge has done quite a lot of self-analysis of its own reviewing/scoring practices over the years, with articles like E124's look at how reviewing practices vary across the gaming publications industry (how much time a reviewer should spend with a game before rating it, how styles of criticism and ratings criteria vary depending on the target audience, and so on).
-Up until a few years ago, they also did a lot to build up the prestige and mythology around their rarely-awarded Ten 10/10 score (see, for example their 10th anniversary issue (E128) retrospective look at the highly exclusive club of four games that had received that score up until that point).
+Up until a few years ago, they also did a lot to build up the prestige and mythology around their rarely-awarded Ten 10/10 score (see for example their 10th anniversary issue (E128) retrospective look at the highly exclusive club of four games that had received that score up until that point).